Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] `USR_BIN_FOLDER`: There should be no files in USR_BIN_FOLDER. features such as wallpapers or cheat have to be moved

 ##### Axel
 - [ ] `data_features.sh`: validate `promptcolors` function.
+Write custom color codes of gnome-terminal profile through gsettings or similar
-- [ ] `common_data.sh`: Change all the bash function such b, alert, c, dummycommit, etc. that adds new behaviour to the shell to begin with the same name, like "Function b" or "Bash Feature `b` ", so they get sorted in the same place when calling autogenreadme
+- [ ] `common_data.sh`: Change ALL the bash function such b, alert, c, dummycommit, etc. that adds new behaviour to the shell to begin with the same name, like "Function b" or "Bash Feature `b` ", so they get sorted in the same place when calling autogenreadme
 - [ ] `README.md`: Add badges `README.md` using codecov or another code analysis service.
 - [ ] `data_features.sh`, `install.sh`, `uninstall.sh`: create bash functions that defines all the color schemes and styles in bash, storing the format in variables like RED="\e0]", BLUE="\e0", BOLD="...",  so you can `echo "${RED}${BOLD} This text is in red and bold"`
 - [ ] Research: Manually add Keyboard shortcuts function for pycharm.
 Describe the exact process, in order to parametrize and create a func that does it for any program
 - [ ] `data_features.sh`: Screenshots Keyboard combination set to the same as for windows or similar (Windows+Shift+s) --> create to function to install custom keyboard shortcut combinations
 - [ ] `common_data.md`: In the table, put the extensions .c, .h, etc in bold or put it in another field, so they are not between literal tildes.
 In that way, they are not recognized in the help.
 - [ ] `e` function performs an echo if $1 is a string text
-- [~] `install.sh`, `uninstall.sh`: Add most significative asix2Atesting aliases & end conflicts with Up-to-Date Customizer duplication;
+- [~] `install.sh`, `uninstall.sh`: Add most significative asix2Atesting aliases & end conflicts with Up-to-Date Customizer & Linux-System duplication;
-    - gris is bash function not alias
     - x `(extract)`
-    - u `(xdg-open $1)` function
-    - add alias cmatrix alias matrix="cmatrix -sC yellow"
     - alias Clean="sudo apt-get -y autoclean && sudo apt-get -y autoremove"
     - alias Shutdown="shutdown -h now"
     - alias Update="sudo apt-get update -y && sudo apt-get upgrade -y"